Never miss an important update |

 In 2010, the Basel Committee proposed a new standard for the two systems where the banks determine their tiers and capital ratio.

-The banks having too much debt and low levels of equity lack adequate capital to absorb the losses.
+The banks with too much debt and low equity levels lack adequate capital to absorb the losses.

 Whether buying your first home or selling your...